 The building, of course gives, up little.
 Hard to torch concrete you know.
 Or even mark it.
 They’ve made attempts to do both.
 There’s no windows to bust, no doors to boot in, little to destroy or even scratch.
 But still they try.
 Then it’s back to the “artwork”, the only successful way to make their mark on this hard cement.

 Booze bottles are found scattered about – like that comes as a surprise.
 Jack was our friend way back when.
 Ditto beer, wine or what ever we could lay our grubby little hands on.
-Nothing’s change with today’s youth – they doing the same things we did.
+Nothing’s changed with today’s youth – they doing the same things we did.
 We, of course, wrote the book.

 We called around to see what we could find out about the building.
 The number on the for sale sign was out of service.
 I guess we should have guessed something was up given it was all faded and weather worn, pretty much forgotten like the building itself.